codacy/codacy-pmd/src/main/resources/docs/description/category_java_performance_ByteInstantiation.md

 Calling new Byte() causes memory allocation that can be avoided by the static Byte.valueOf().
 It makes use of an internal cache that recycles earlier instances making it more memory efficient.
+Note that new Byte() is deprecated since JDK 9 for that reason.

 Example(s):
 ```